reverie89/Image-Processor/README.md

 - Watermark with user supplied image or text with user supplied font file (.ttf)

-- Set ENV VAR `UPLOAD_LIMIT` to limit file size upload in MB.
-Default if unset: 500MB
+- Set ENV VAR `UPLOAD_LIMIT` to limit file size upload in MB (numbers only).
+No limit if not set

 ## How to use